AlexandreFigueired0/Fluxion/frontend/app/dashboard/pipeline-builder/README.md

    - Or click a node type to add it to the canvas

 2. **Connect Nodes**:
-   - Click and drag from the bottom handle of one node to the top handle of another
+   - Click and drag from the right handle of one node to the left handle of another
-   - This defines the execution order
+   - This defines the execution order (flows left-to-right)

 3. **Configure Nodes**:
    - Click any node to open the configuration panel on the right